Eduardo-Ferraz/hello-world/README.md

 This is my first repository

 ## Hello, I'm Eduardo
-And t hese are my interests in learning code for now:
+And these are my interests in learning code for now:

 - C
 - Python